Unleash/unleash/website/docs/reference/integrations/datadog.md

 Unleash Datadog integration takes the following parameters.

-- **Datadog Events URL** - This property is optional.
+- **Datadog Events URL** - This is an optional property.
 The default URL is https://api.datadoghq.com/api/v1/events.
 If you are not not using the US1 [Datadog site](https://docs.datadoghq.com/getting_started/site/), you'll need to change this.
 Some instances and their URLs are:
   - EU: https://app.datadoghq.eu/api/v1/events
   - US1: https://app.datadoghq.com/api/v1/events
   - US3: https://us3.datadoghq.com/api/v1/events